cdemi/MultipleDatabaseScriptExecutor/README.md

 # Introduction #
-This tool allows you to run SQL Queries across different databases.
+This tool allows you to run SQL Queries across different MS SQL databases.
 It may be useful for cases where you need to run some upgrade scripts.

 # Requirements #
 You need to have the following files in your root folder (relative to the executable)